-The APU reserves two channels for one pulse-wave each.
-These channels use one of three different voices by varying its pulse-width.
+The APU reserves two channels for pulse waves.
+Each can use one of three different voices, produced by varying pulse widths.

-Most of the games use one pulse channel for melody and the other for accompaniment.
+Most games used one pulse channel for melody and the other for accompaniment.

-When the game requires to play a sound effect, the accompaniment is switched to play the effect and then returns to accompanying, this avoids interrupting the melody during gameplay.
+When the game needs to play a sound effect, the accompaniment channel is switched to play the effect and then returns to accompanying.
+This avoids interrupting the melody during gameplay.

-This wave-form serves as a bass-line for the melody, modifying its pitch dramatically can produce percussion as well.
+This waveform serves as a bassline for the melody.
+Modifying its pitch dramatically can also produce percussion.

-The APU has one channel available only for this type of wave.
+The APU has one channel reserved for this type of wave.

 The volume of this channel can’t be controlled, possibly because the volume control is used to construct the triangle.

-Games use it for percussion or ambient effects.
+Games use the noise channel for percussion or ambient effects.

-This channel has only 32 presets available, one half produces clean static and the other produces robotic static.
+This channel has only 32 presets available.
+Half (16) of these presets produce clean static, and the other half produce robotic static.

-Samples are recorded pieces of music that can be reproduced.
-As you can see this doesn’t have to be a single wave-form.
+Samples are recorded pieces of music that can be replayed.
+As you can see, this doesn’t have to be a single waveform.

-The APU has one channel dedicated for it with the following capabilities: 7-bit depth, 4.2-33.5 kHz sampling rate and no volume control.
+The APU has one channel dedicated to samples.
+It has the following capabilities: 7-bit depth, 4.2-33.5 kHz sampling rate, and no volume control.

-The size of a sample is significantly bigger than the space required to program a single waveform, so games normally store small pieces (like drum sets) that can be played repeatedly.
+Samples are significantly bigger than single waveforms, so games normally store small pieces (like drum samples) that can be played repeatedly.

-While the APU was not comparable to the quality of a Vinyl, Cassette or CD, programmers did find different ways of expanding the capability thanks to the modular architecture of this console.
+While the APU was not comparable to the quality of a vinyl, cassette or CD, programmers did find ways of expanding its capability, thanks to the modular architecture of the NES.

-Check out the difference between the American version (which didn’t have capabilities for sound expansion).
+Check out the difference between the Japanese version and the American versions (which didn’t have sound expansion).

 Some games used tremolo effects to simulate more channels.

-They are mainly written in 6502 assembly language and reside in the Program ROM while its graphics (tiles) are stored in the Character Memory.
+They are mainly written in the 6502 assembly language and reside in the program ROM, while the game’s graphics (tiles) are stored in Character memory.

 Some cartridges included an additional battery-backed WRAM to store saves.

-Nintendo was able to block unauthorised publishing thanks to the inclusion of a proprietary Lockout chip called Checking Integrated Circuit or CIC, it’s located in the console and is connected to the reset signals (and is not easily removed).
+Nintendo was able to block unauthorised publishing thanks to the inclusion of a proprietary lockout chip called the Checking Integrated Circuit (CIC).
+It is located in the console and is connected to the reset signal (and thus not easily removed).

 Both lockout chips are in constant communication during the console’s uptime.
-This system can be defeated by cutting one of the pins on the console’s Lockout, this leaves the chip in an idle state.
+The system can be defeated by cutting one of the pins on the console’s lockout, which leaves the chip in an idle state.
 Alternatively, sending it a -5V signal can freeze it.